-- Username: The username to use in conjunction with the source control system. - Password: The password to use in conjunction with the source control system. - SSH Private Key: The actual SSH Private Key to be used to authenticate the user to the source control system via SSH. - Authorize: Select this to add an Authorize Password which signs the RSA key with a password (the Authorize Password field is only seen if this option is selected).
+- Username: The username to use in conjunction with the network device. - Password: The password to use in conjunction with the network device. - SSH Private Key: The actual SSH Private Key to be used to authenticate the user to the network via SSH. - Authorize: Select this to add an Authorize Password which signs the RSA key with a password (the Authorize Password field is only seen if this option is selected).